cloudflare/cloudflare-docs/content/r2/data-access/public-buckets.md

 Public buckets can be set up in two ways:

-1. The first exposes your bucket as a custom domain.
+1. The first exposes your bucket as a custom domain under your control.
-2. The second exposes your bucket as an `*.r2.dev` Cloudflare subdomain that is generated after you set up your bucket.
+2. The second exposes your bucket as an `*.r2.dev` Cloudflare managed subdomain.

+You may choose to do one or both options to test out public buckets.

 To configure firewall rules, caching, access controls, or bot management for your bucket, you must set up a custom domain.